explosion/spaCy/website/docs/usage/training.md

 2. **Pretrain the entity embeddings** by running the descriptions of the entities through a simple encoder-decoder network.
-The current implementation requires the `nlp` model to have access to pre-trained word embeddings, but a custom implementation of this enoding step can also be used.
+The current implementation requires the `nlp` model to have access to pre-trained word embeddings, but a custom implementation of this encoding step can also be used.
 3. **Construct the KB** by defining all entities with their pretrained vectors, and all aliases with their prior probabilities.
 4. **Save** the KB using [`kb.dump`](/api/kb#dump).